rtyle/ping4pow/README.md

 States can be entered through a switch action in the user interface.
 These states/switches are:

-0. Stop.
+0. `Stop`.
 When on, the state machine is stopped.
 Turn off to advance to state 1.
 1. Wait for `ping none`.
 Then advance to state 2.
 2. Wait for `ping all`.
 Then advance to state 3.
 3. Wait while `ping all` holds steady.
 Then advance to state 4; otherwise, retreat to state 2.